holoviz/panel/doc/tutorials/basic/index.md

 Caching allows our apps to store and reuse valuable computations, reducing the energy required for calculations and making our apps run faster and smoother.
 :::

-:::{grid-item-card} {octicon}`hourglass;2.5em;sd-mr-1` Display Activity with Indicators
+:::{grid-item-card} {octicon}`hourglass;2.5em;sd-mr-1` Display Activity
 :link: indicators_activity
 :link-type: doc

-Show activity with indicators just as rotating blades show the activity of wind turbines.
+Show activity with indicators and notifications just as rotating blades show the activity of wind turbines.
 :::

 :::{grid-item-card} {octicon}`versions;2.5em;sd-mr-1` Update Progressively